nandha854/train-ticket-service/README.md

 - **Seat allocation:** Seats are assigned in a round-robin manner across sections.
 - **Seat modification:** Users can request to change their assigned seats.
 - **Seat release:** When a ticket is canceled, the seat becomes available again.
-- **Section-based queries:** Retrieve users seated in a specific section.

 ## Messages Definition